 On a 911 call recording released by police, a woman can be heard telling authorities: "He's inside my house breaking all my (things) because I asked him to leave."

 The woman then says to someone at the house, "I'm doing this again?
 You just broke my glass table.
 You just broke my sunglasses and you put your gun in my freaking face and told me to get the (expletive) out."

 A man is heard telling her to calm down, but then she tells the dispatcher that the man just pushed her out of the house and locked the door.

-In his 911 call, Zimmerman says that his girlfriend was, "for lack of a better term, going crazy on me" and throwing his things out.
-He says the woman is outside with police.
+On a separate 911 call, a man calls to report that his girlfriend was "for lack of a better term, going crazy on me" and throwing his things out.
+The caller says the woman is outside with police.

-Asked why he is calling, Zimmerman says, "I just want everyone to know the truth."
+When asked why he is calling, the man says, "I just want everyone to know the truth."

 He says he never pulled a firearm and that it is in a bag, locked.
-He says she was the one who broke the table.
+He claims she was the one who broke the table.

 When deputies arrived at the house, Scheibe gave them a key.
 When they pushed open the door -- which was blocked by several small pieces of furniture -- they found Zimmerman, who was sitting and unarmed, Lemma said.
 He was passive and cooperative, Lemma said.

 The sheriff's office was seeking a search warrant to look for two guns deputies believed were inside the home, he said.
 According to the police report, Zimmerman had locked up the guns before police arrived.

 This is one of several brushes that Zimmerman has had with law enforcement since he was acquitted this year of murder and manslaughter in the 2012 shooting death of teenager Trayvon Martin.